 Related Reading: Tips for Getting Through The First Year Of Marriage

-Nothing particularly.
+Nothing particularly but it is an important thing when it comes to divorce advice.
 Not all couples in the US have a prenup.
 But if you sign one you can avoid spending thousands of dollars on divorce proceedings to discuss more money-losing scenarios like alimony by navigating these eventualities through a prenup.